taliweiss/tw-intro-to-lab-automation-project-requirements/Project4-Overhead-with-2-pins/README.md

 1. Comparing different types of time overhead

 ## write a program that does the following:
+- copy your code from project 3 to projet 4
 - Blink an LED on pin 13 with delay 1 ms
 - Blink an LED on pin 12 with delay 1 ms, in this case there isn't actually a LED connected to this pin, but we can still use it to measure the overhead of the digitalWrite() function, using the logic analyzer.
 - both leds should be HIGH, then delay, then both leds LOW, then delay